madalinungureanu/wordpress-creation-kit-api/readme.txt

 How to add into a plugin:

 1. Copy the foldder "custom-fields-creator" into the plugin dir
-2. Change the class name "Custom_Fields_Creator" if multiple plugins use custom-fields-creator on the same site.
+2. Change the class name "Wordpress_Creation_Kit" if multiple plugins use custom-fields-creator on the same site.
 3. Include "custom-fields-creator.php" into the plugin file

 	/* include Custom Fields Creator API */